 Covers politics, historical events, literature, philosophy, science, art and economics.
 Contains feature stories, maps, photos, timelines, news analysis, biographies and more, organized chronologically and thematically.
 Includes a teacher component with suggested classroom activities and curricular tie-ins.

 BrainPOP ESL is dedicated to teaching English to students all over the world through animated movies, exciting study tools, quizzes and fun games!
-NEW!
 See Library Staff for username and password.

 BRITANNICA ONLINE SCHOOL EDITION K-12

 Contains four complete encyclopedias specifically designed for Elementary, Middle and Secondary Schools, with separate encyclopedia searching features for each age group.